dljw98/Capstone-Project/README.md

 The Matching Algorithm has been built using OR-tools, an <b>Open Source</b> software packages developed by Google, to solve optimization problems.
 In the most simplest form, our Matching Algorithm is solving a mixed variations of Vehicle Routing Problem (VRP), including but not limited to Capacitated Vehicle Routing Problem (CVRP), which is a difficult combinatorial problem containing both the Bin Packing Problem and the Traveling Salesman Problem (Ralphs et al., 2003).
 Highly customised to the needs of Tata 1mg business, our Matching Algorithm fulfils the following criterias:

 - <b>Multi-Objectives</b>
-    - Primary Objective: Minimize the overall total Travel Time taken for phlebotomists to fulfil all orders.
+    - <b>Primary Objective</b>: Minimize the overall total Travel Time taken for phlebotomists to fulfil all orders.
-    - Secondary Objective: If cannot fulfil all orders, Maximize the total possible Revenue Gain from the taken orders.
+    - <b>Secondary Objective</b>: If cannot fulfil all orders, Maximize the total possible Revenue Gain from the taken orders.
-    - Tertiary Objective: Prioritize giving orders to phlebotomist with better Service Quality and/or lower Cost.
+    - <b>Tertiary Objective</b>: Prioritize giving orders to phlebotomist with better Service Quality and/or lower Cost.

     - In addition to these 3 objective functions, we have also implemented a <b>Reverse objective function</b> that takes in a previously generated Optimal Routes from the Matching Algorithm and return a list of available phlebotomists and time windows given a new customer's order location.
 This allows for incremental matching without re-running the whole Matching Algorithm.
 Application-wise, it allows us to make this a Closed-loop solution and truly extending the Primary Objective of reducing travel times - which in turns allow Tata 1mg team to take on more orders and thus pushing the maximum revenue frontier.